The Temple Of The Ramesseum

 The Temple of the Ramesseum was built by Ramses II as a funerary Temple in 1304-1207 B.C and was dedicated to the god Ra.
 Most of the Temple is in ruins today.
-The entrance to the temple once had two pylons that have since collapsed.
+The entrance to the Temple once had two towers that have since collapsed.

-In the first courtyard, of the temple, only a colonnaded hall has survived.
-In front of the ruins of the first pylon, there once stood a colossal statue of Ramses that was more than 1000 Tons in weight and 18m high!
+Only a colonnaded hall has survived in the first courtyard of the Temple.
+In front of the ruins of the first tower, there once stood a colossal statue of Ramses that was more than 1000 Tons in weight and 18m high!
 You can still see the remains of it today.

-The Greeks identified this as the Temple of Memnonium (they associated the colossal statue in front of the Temple with their legendary hero, Memnon, the son of Aurora who's mother, Eos, was the Goddess of dawn.
-Also, they sometimes called it "the tomb of Ozymandias", a name that might have to be derived from the ancient Egypt word "User-Maat-Ra".
+The Greeks identified this as the Temple of Memnonium (they associated the colossal statue in front of the Temple with their legendary hero, Memnon, the son of Aurora, whose mother, Eos, was the Goddess of dawn.
+Also, they sometimes called it "the tomb of Ozymandias," a name that might have to be derived from the ancient Egyptian word "User-Maat-Ra."

-This huge temple later inspired a poetic verse by Percy Bysshe Shelley in his poem Ozymandias.
+This vast temple later inspired a poetic verse by Percy Bysshe Shelley in his poem Ozymandias.

 "I met a traveler from an antique land